 Figure 1.
-Example of viscosity as function of shear rate for the developed semi-IPNs.
-Data are reported as mean value, error bar represents the standard deviation.
+Example of viscosity as a function of shear rate for the developed semi-IPNs.
+The data are reported as the mean value; the error bar represents the standard deviation.

-Steady shear measurements were carried out and viscosity as a function of shear rate was evaluated at 37 °C (Figure 1).
-The shear rate ranged from 0.01 s-1 to 10 s-1.
+Steady shear measurements were carried out, and viscosity as a function of shear rate was evaluated at 37 °C (Figure 1).
+The shear rate ranged from 0.01 to 10 s-1.

-In order to simulate clinical practice, injectability tests were also performed using an INSTRON 5566 testing machine.
+To simulate clinical practice, injectability tests were also performed using an INSTRON 5566 testing machine.

-On the other hand, image capture and analysis techniques were used to generate 3D virtual models of skull base defects.
+By contrast, image capture and analysis techniques were used to generate 3D virtual models of the skull base defects.

-In particular, 3D reconstruction of skull base region and defects was performed using a computed tomography (CT) and a dedicated software.
+In particular, 3D reconstruction of the skull base region and defects was performed using computed tomography (CT) and a dedicated software.

-The model of a region of skull base and customized devices for defects were manufactured by fused deposition modelling using a 3D printer.
+The model of a region of the skull base and customised devices for the defects were manufactured by fused deposition modelling using a 3D printer.

-In particular, Z-Glass filament was used to manufacture models of a skull base region, whereas a very durable and flexible material certified for medical use (BioFlex, FILOALFA) was employed for the fabrication of customized closure devices for skull base defects.
+In particular, Z-Glass filament was used to manufacture models of a skull base region, whereas a very durable and flexible material certified for medical use (BioFlex, FILOALFA) was employed for the fabrication of customised closure devices for the skull base defects.

 Results